LBHB/NEMS_PRE2018-03-09/README.md

 1. BAYESIAN PARAMETER SUPPORT.
 We want to estimate parameter distributions, not just a single value of a parameter.
 This lets us ditch nested crossvalidation, which is a huge complexity monster.
 2. STANDALONE OPERATION.
 This branch should not depend on any databases and should run without an internet connection.
-3. NO KEYWORDS.
-At least, not yet.
-We're going to try to use JSONs instead so we can control parameters better.
-4. MINIMALISM.
+3. MINIMALISM.
 We are going to try to keep this branch as succinct as possible for the moment;

 For the moment, we are ignoring queuing models on the cluster, keywords, web interfaces, and most of the functionality in the master branch.
 We will migrate this over later.